In the Danube Delta Nature Reserve, on a relative small surface there is a big diversity of landscapes: channels, brooks, sweet water lakes.

 Sărături Murighiol (87 ha) shelters colonies of stilts, red-crested pochards, pied avocets, black terns and Kentish plovers.
 Strictly forbidden access.

-The Island Popina (98 ha), situated on Lake Razelm, shelters species of migratory birds (the shelduck) as well as the Mediterranean banded centipede and the only venomous spider in Romania – the black widow.
+Popina Island (98 ha) is situated on Lake Razelm.
+Shelters species of migratory birds (the shelduck) as well as the Mediterranean banded centipede and the only venomous spider in Romania – the black widow.
 Access forbidden on the island.

-In the Danube Delta there is the largest compact area of reed in Europe with a total surface of 1.750 km² of which approximately 10% represents areas of floating vegetation – the Phragmites australis.
+In the Danube Delta we find the largest compact area of reed in Europe.
+Has a total surface of 1.750 km² of which approximately 10% represents areas of floating vegetation – the Phragmites australis.

 You can see in the village of Letea traditional houses of clay, wood and reed, painted and decorated in the Lipovan style.